 As the adult-use medical and recreational cannabis trend grows, Cannabis REITs will continue to be a viable capital source for cultivators and companies.

-Real estate investors can access several advantages from a cannabis REIT.
+Real estate investors can access several advantages of a cannabis REIT.
 This is due to their potential to grow fast and offer high yields on invested capital.
 Public filings from Subversive Real Estate Acquisition REIT LP studies that cannabis REIT transactions generate yields on invested capital in the range of 11-18%.
 In addition to high yields, REITs are required to distribute at least 90% of their taxable income among their shareholders.
 Annual dividends from the cannabis REITs are sometimes 8% or more.
 Furthermore, the current tax law imposes a 20% deduction on ordinary REIT dividends.
 It taxes the remainder at the filer’s marginal rate.
 Hence, REITs become an attractive opportunity for investors who receive higher dividends and income.

 In the 2020 election cycle, electors in Arizona, South Dakota, Montana and New Jersey approved the legalization of cannabis for adult use.
 The voters in Mississippi approved the legalization of marijuana for its medical uses, while in 2021, the legislatures of New York, New Mexico and Virginia legalized marijuana.